 The highlight of Ms. Dutson’s career was being nominated by Mesa Community College and being inducted into the Hall of Fame as one of the faculty members.
-She was also the recipient of the Arizona Theatre Alliance Award in the category of educator and educational theater program in 2000, the Arizona Award in 2002 and the Faculty Service Award from Mesa Community College in 2007.
+She was also the recipient of the Arizona Theatre Alliance Award in the category of educator and educational theater program in 2000, the ariZoni Award for Costuming “The Miser” in 2002 and the Faculty Service Award from Mesa Community College in 2007.
 In 2008, she was awarded the Excellence in Theater Award by Region 8 at the Kennedy Center American College Theater Festival and the Distinguished Woman of the Year Award by the Maricopa Community College District.
 Furthermore, she was selected for inclusion in the 64th and 72nd editions of Who’s Who in America.
-Now in retirement, Ms. Dutson has been known to enjoy practicing martial arts such as karate, traveling and gardening, as well as reading various genres such as mysteries, biographies and autobiographies, romance novels and science fiction.
+Now in retirement, Ms. Dutson has been known to enjoy practicing martial arts such as karate, traveling and gardening, as well as reading various genres such as mysteries, biographies and autobiographies, romance novels, science and science fiction.
 She is the proud mother of one wonderful daughter, Cathryn L. Mallory.

 One mentor who motivated and inspired Ms. Dutson was Joanne Griggs at Arizona State University.
 She worked with her for several years doing costuming in the university’s theater department.
 She would like to be remembered by her peers as someone who got the job done.
 She would also like to be recognized for her awards over time, her teaching and being a good teacher, her designing and her educational programs.
 The factors Ms. Dutson attributes to her success include working with the same people, who were extremely creative and very supportive on collaborative projects.
 She has a good imagination, and she is very stubborn and willing to work unbelievable hours with the support of her family.
 Her advice to people is to find a job that you enjoy and to have fun with the job you have.